 ScotCHEM is a strategic partnership between Scotland’s research-intensive university chemistry departments.
 ScotCHEM seeks to advance the study of Chemistry in Scotland.
 We do this by helping our members to collaborate.
 Together we investigate and teach a world-class depth and breadth of Chemistry.
 ScotCHEM optimizes access to opportunities and facilities for the benefit of all.

 We aim to offer our researchers an excellent training environment.
-To this end, our members will begin to share taught modules for PhD students.
-This will allow us to offer a greater range of topics, at an advanced level, to more students.
+To this end, our members share taught modules for Ph.D. students.
+This allows us to offer a greater range of topics, at an advanced level, to more students.

-In session 2017/18, we will begin our pilot program.
-The modules will be available to all PhD students at a ScotCHEM school or department.
+The modules are available to all Ph.D. students at a ScotCHEM school or department.
 The capacity of some modules may be limited so please register early.
 These ScotCHEM modules are a supplement to those already available to you.
 If a module is already available via your home university, then please register via that route.
+For example, a Strathclyde student interested in a module provided by Glasgow should register via the WestCHEM program.

 Modules Shared Online

-Each ScotCHEM member offers a portfolio of training opportunities to its graduate students.
+Each ScotCHEM member offers a range of training opportunities to its graduate students.
 These usually include advanced undergraduate and specialist postgraduate taught modules.
-ScotCHEM will offer video recordings of a selected portfolio of these modules online.
+ScotCHEM offers video recordings of a selected portfolio of these modules online.
 We provide a list of modules below.
 Descriptions can be found in our module catalogue.

 |ABN1||Interfacial Electrochemistry (5)||Dr Cuesta|